YuchenZhang0629/YuchenZhang0629.github.io/_posts/2021-11-25-Natural-Language-Processing.md

 # Here we are excluding the stopwords
 stop = text.ENGLISH_STOP_WORDS

+"""
+For each column of the dataset, we exclude the non-informative words.
+Then, we create a tensor that have the input and output sections.
+We then divide it into train and test according to the specifieed p, which is in this case, 0.2
+"""
 def make_dataset(data, p):
     ncol = data.shape[1]
     for i in range(ncol-1):